ava-labs/hypersdk/docs/tutorials/morpheusvm/3_testing.md

 With the above, our code should work exactly like the version of MorpheusVM found in `examples/`.
-To verify this though, we're going to apply the same workload tests used in MorpheusVM against our VM.
+To verify this though, we're going to apply the same integration tests used in MorpheusVM against our VM.

 This section will consist of the following:

 - Implementing a bash script to run our workload tests
-- Implementing the workload tests itself
+- Implementing workload integration tests
+- Implementing procedural integration tests
-- Implementing a way to feed our workload tests to the HyperSDK workload test framework
+- Registering our integration tests

-In addition to adding workload tests, we will also add procedural tests which will allow us to write singular unit tests.
+At the end of this section, you'll have implemented integration tests that will have tested your VM via the following:

+- Workload tests: this method tests your VM by applying a large quantity of generic transactions and making sure that each is applied as expected
+- Procedural tests: this method tests your VM by applying a specific transaction and making sure that it is applied as expected

 ## Workload Scripts